-Arbitrage vs Prediction Markets: Why X Confuses Execution With Edge
+Arbitrage vs Prediction Markets: Execution vs Edge

-A clear breakdown of arbitrage vs prediction market trading, separating execution-based inefficiencies from probability-based mispricing, and explaining why X narratives blur the distinction.
+A clear breakdown of arbitrage vs prediction market trading, separating execution-based inefficiencies from probability-based mispricing, and explaining why narratives blur the distinction.

 April 24, 2026